Netflix/dispatch/docs/admin-guide/administration/plugins/configuring-atlassian-confluence.md

 ### `Password` \[Required\]

-> API token to access the confluence instance, please refer to the [link](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) on creating a new API token.
+> API token to access the confluence instance.
+Please refer to the [link](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) on creating a new API token.

 ### `Incident template ID` \[Required\]